-Dental problems such as malocclusions are frequently seen in children.
-Symptoms exhibited by malocclusions include mouth breathing and difficulty chewing.
+Dental problems such as malocclusion are frequently seen in children.
+Symptoms exhibited by malocclusion include mouth breathing and difficulty chewing.
 Through early intervention, orthodontists can correct any dental problems since the jaws are still developing.

 Teeth crowing is one of the main reasons most parents seek out orthodontic treatment for their children.
 Parents often get worried that their child’s jaw is too small or too narrow to accommodate permanent teeth.
 Early intervention can correct crowding teeth and boost the appearance of their smile to give them more confidence.